AI Brand Voice Guide Tutorial: From Examples to Style Doc

 FAQ

-• Can the voice doc replace a copy editor?: Not for facts, structure, or first drafts.
+• Can the voice doc replace a copy editor?: No — not for facts, structure, or first drafts.
 It enforces tone consistency, which is one slice of editing.

-• My voice changes by channel (newsletter vs Twitter vs landing pages).
-One doc?: Multiple docs, one per channel.
-Cross-link them in a master index.
+• My voice changes by channel (newsletter vs. social vs. landing pages).
+One doc?: Multiple docs, one per channel, cross-linked in a master index.
+A landing page and a personal newsletter rarely share sentence-length ratios.

-• How do I share this across a team?: Voice doc in the team handbook + loaded as Claude Project context + 30-minute team walkthrough on the rationale.
-The walkthrough matters more than the doc.
+• How do I share this across a team?: Voice doc in the team handbook, loaded as Claude Project context, plus a 30-minute walkthrough on the rationale.
+The walkthrough matters more than the doc — people apply rules they understand.

 Tags: #Tutorial #Content creation #Brand voice